MetPX/sarracenia/doc/dd_sara.1.rst

 ..
 NOTE::
-  FIXME: lock option    : should it support file locking (.tmp, . prefix) ?
+  - FIXME: lock option    : should it support file locking (.tmp, . prefix) ?
-  FIXME: destfn script  : should it support a destination script
+  - FIXME: destfn script  : should it support a destination script
-  FIXME: renamer script : should it support a file renamer script
+  - FIXME: renamer script : should it support a file renamer script
+  - FIXME: working_directory ? .. should this be a config option to name where the queue_name, and other? state files live?

 DOWNLOAD CREDENTIALS